 .netclrroslyncoreclrcorert

-Can anyone confirm and describe the differences and goals of this projects from the user perspective?
-Why someone would use Roslyn in the future instead of CoreCLR?
+Can this be confirmed?
+And what are the differences and goals of these projects from the user perspective?
+Why would someone use Roslyn in the future instead of CoreCLR?

 Solution